-I was once greatly affected by a Canadian judge (Justice Louise Arbour, now the United Nations High Commissioner for Human Rights) when she told a legal conference in Quebec that she never tolerated sexism in her court - whether it came from a litigant, a lawyer or a colleague.
+I was once greatly affected by a Canadian judge (Justice Louise Arbor, now the United Nations High Commissioner for Human Rights) when she told a conference of judicial colleagues in Quebec that she never tolerated sexism in her court - whether it came from a litigant, a lawyer or a colleague.
 She always intervened to correct the perpetrator and the record, and to insist upon manifestly equal justice under the law.
-The judiciary and every legal practitioner must do so in the courtroom upon every ground of irrational discrimination, including the HIV/AIDS status of litigants, witnesses or others in front of the court.
+The judiciary must do so in the courtroom upon every ground of irrational discrimination, including the HIV/AIDS status of litigants, witnesses or others in front of the court.